kimwalisch/primecount/README.md

 and you restart the same computation primecount will automatically resume from the backup files.

-The backup functionality works quite nicely but the code quality does not yet meet my standards to be included into the master branch.
+The backup functionality works very well but the code is a little messy and not polished that is the reason why I have not merged it into the master branch.

 ### Binaries
 Below are the latest precompiled binaries for Windows 64-bit and Linux x86-64.